Estimate Time6 min

 With 86% of workers saying it’s important to work for an employer whose values align with their own, more employers are implementing workplace giving benefits to boost engagement at work and give workers a deeper sense of connection.
 Many companies already offer workplace giving benefits where they’ll match tax-advantaged charitable contributions to nonprofits, or organize volunteer days for causes that match their employees’ interests.

-Before undertaking any of these giving strategies, you should consult your legal, tax, or financial professional.
+Before undertaking any of these giving strategies, you should consult a legal, tax, or financial professional.
 Each of the strategies, properly employed, represents a tax‐advantaged way for you to give more to your favorite charities.

 Give more.
 Save more.